jake-47/stratum/README.md

 7. **Operational Sustainability**
    Stratum’s architecture is designed for long-term maintainability.
 Updates are made once.
 Builds are automated.
 Docs stay in sync.

+# Why MkDocs
+MkDocs is a static site generator purpose-built for documentation.
+Written in Python, it provides a clean, efficient workflow for developers and writers alike.
+Unlike general-purpose tools like Jekyll or Docusaurus, MkDocs focuses on speed, simplicity, and structure—making it ideal for teams who want documentation that evolves with their code.

+### Python-Friendly Workflow
+MkDocs integrates naturally into Python ecosystems.
+With straightforward pip installation and plugin development in Python, it's ideal for teams that already build, test, and deploy in Python.
+Unlike Jekyll (Ruby) or Docusaurus (React/JavaScript), MkDocs avoids the context switch and offers direct extensibility in the language many developers already use.

+### Simplicity Without Sacrifice
+You can get started with MkDocs using only Markdown files and a YAML configuration.
+It offers a smooth learning curve without sacrificing extensibility.
+Compared to the complexity of Sphinx or the verbosity of Antora, MkDocs gives you productivity out of the box, ideal for small teams or fast-paced projects where results matter more than customization depth.

+### Material Theme Advantage
+Starting with the Material for MkDocs theme gives teams a powerful head start.
+It delivers a responsive, visually polished, and production-grade experience that works seamlessly across mobile and desktop.
+With support for tabbed content, collapsible sections, code highlighting, and styled admonitions, the Material theme dramatically shortens the time to create high-quality technical documentation.
+Unlike building a theme from scratch, it ensures consistent compatibility with devices and plugins, and eliminates the need for deep front-end expertise.

+### Fast, Incremental Builds
+MkDocs shines in developer experience with near-instant builds, even for large documentation sets.
+Its incremental build feature ensures that only changed files are rebuilt, which significantly outperforms Jekyll and Docusaurus as documentation grows.

+### Plugin Ecosystem Flexibility
+MkDocs has a strong, approachable plugin ecosystem.
+You can add support for diagrams, mathematical expressions, versioning, audience targeting, and more—all through well-maintained plugins.
+This flexibility exceeds what mdBook offers and avoids the complexity of Sphinx’s plugin system or Antora’s stricter architectural conventions.

+### Perfect for Reference Documentation
+While tools like Antora suit modular enterprise systems and mdBook favors tutorials, MkDocs excels at reference documentation.
+Its hierarchical navigation, built-in search, and semantic structure make it ideal for API references, product guides, and technical overviews.

+### Collaborative-Friendly
+With Markdown authoring and git-based workflows, MkDocs enables both developers and writers to contribute seamlessly.
+Teams avoid the overhead of GitBook’s SaaS model or Confluence’s licensing and platform constraints.
+Writers use familiar syntax, developers benefit from CI/CD-ready infrastructure, and no one is locked into a proprietary editor.

+## MkDocs vs. Other Documentation Tools

+### Antora
+Antora’s strength lies in modular multi-repository docs using AsciiDoc, especially for enterprise use.
+But it demands greater setup effort and Node.js tooling.
+MkDocs, with Markdown and Python, offers a gentler learning curve and faster iteration.
+The Material theme also gives MkDocs more polished UI components out of the box.

+### GitBook
+GitBook provides ease of use with its WYSIWYG editor and collaboration tools, but comes at the cost of flexibility and control.
+It’s more expensive to scale, harder to customize, and limited in versioning.
+MkDocs offers local editing, git integration, and free hosting via GitHub Pages—ideal for developer-focused teams.

+### Jekyll
+Though Jekyll was an early leader in static sites, it wasn’t designed for documentation.
+Its Ruby-based workflow is less accessible, and it lacks built-in doc-centric features like nested navigation or content tabs.
+MkDocs, with the Material theme, offers those out of the box with simpler configuration.

+### Sphinx
+Sphinx is powerful for Python API docs, thanks to autodoc and semantic markup, but it has a steep learning curve and requires reStructuredText.
+MkDocs is easier to use, with Markdown at its core, and still supports complex needs through plugins.
+Material gives MkDocs modern visual design without requiring front-end expertise.

+### mdBook
+Built for linear reading and tutorials, mdBook is fast and simple, but less flexible for reference-style documentation.
+It lacks a right-hand TOC panel and has fewer UI options.
+MkDocs supports richer interaction via the Material theme and is easier to extend, especially for Python teams.

+### Docusaurus
+Docusaurus, based on React, supports documentation, blogs, and landing pages.
+It's powerful for integrated web platforms, but requires JavaScript knowledge and longer build times.
+MkDocs, with Python and Markdown, offers faster builds and simpler authoring for teams focused solely on documentation.

+### Confluence
+While Confluence is widely used for internal wiki-style documentation, it struggles with versioning, custom styling, and development workflow integration.
+Pages are loosely connected, making structured navigation difficult.
+It’s not ideal for version-specific docs or developer-driven pipelines.
+MkDocs, by contrast, uses structured YAML navs, supports multiple output builds, and integrates with git, CI/CD, and custom preview deployments.
+With full theming control, offline portability, and negligible hosting costs, MkDocs offers more precision, flexibility, and sustainability for growing product teams.

 ## Motivation
 I'm not a dev.
 I'm not a designer.
 I'm a technical writer, a documentation specialist, if you will.
 It would've been nice if there was a ready-made solution out there, but I couldn't find any framework or theme that fully supports multi-audience conditional builds with macro logic, config generators, and styled content wrappers.
 Companies like Google or Stripe build similar frameworks _in-house_ on top of static site generators (SSGs) like Docusaurus, Hugo, Sphinx, Next.js** (with custom MDX pipelines).
 So, I used ChatGPT (OpenAI) and Claude (Anthropic) to keep the framework within MkDocs (fast, Markdown-native, great for non-devs).
 [It wasn't all fun](https://x.com/litteralyme0_/status/1925478490381722084)!
 But man, *techmology*!